 Are you ready for Chapter 4?
 The world of the Unknown has captured the imagination of Hady Boraey for over a decade.
 In his first show at the gallery in 2014, Boraey introduced us in Beyond Borders to an imaginary world of what could possibly lie beyond any border: the border of the earth, the […]21 Jan - 06 Feb

 In 1911, the 20-year-old Mahmoud Mokhtar (1891-1934) exhibited a small gypsum sculpture titled Ibn al-Balad.
 It was part of the first exhibition of the first graduating class of the first Egyptian School of Fine Arts [École Égyptienne des Beaux-Arts] in Cairo.
 Ever since, it is said that Mokhtar proudly and rightly claimed to be the […]03 Dec - 31 Dec

 EZ@ (Ahmed Ezzat) has many stories to tell.
 Stories of Egypt – past and present; nostalgia and hope; love and compassion.
 Stories of Egypt – from the nitty gritty crowded ride of a train to the famous heroes Egyptians grew up with.
-A former banker who constantly fights for social justice, bread and freedom for […]11 Nov - 25 Nov
+A former banker who constantly calls for social justice, freedom and bread for […]11 Nov - 25 Nov

 Samir Rafi Uncensored sheds light on a puzzling artist, who seems to have never admitted that the grass is after all not greener on the other side.